Yields, commodities whisper of reflation promise

 Oil and copper prices have sped to their highest for the year so far, while zinc reached ground not trod in eight months.

-Brent crude has climbed 50 percent from its January trough to reach $68.24 a barrel, with U.S. crude not far behind at $61.34.
+Brent crude LCOc1 has climbed 50 percent from its January trough to reach $68.24 a barrel, with U.S. crude CLc1 not far behind at $61.34.

 TERM RISK TANTRUM